codyogden/wp-theme-starter/README.md

 # Theme Starter

-Pulling together the best pieces of various pieces from past projects to make it easier to get started on new ones.
+Pulling together the best pieces of various past projects to make it easier to get started on new ones.